rockettheme/docs/Docs/joomla/templates/kinetic/positions.md

 ---
-title: Crystalline: Module Positions
+title: Kinetic: Module Positions
-description: Your Guide to Module Positions in the Crystalline Template for Joomla
+description: Your Guide to Module Positions in the Kinetic Template for Joomla
-breadcrumb: /joomla:Joomla/!templates:Templates/crystalline:Crystalline
+breadcrumb: /joomla:Joomla/!templates:Templates/kinetic:Kinetic

 ---